BentleyDavis/TurningDice/site/posts/how-to-roll-turning-dice.md

 ---
 * Put the dice on a string
 * use the string to drag the dice across a surface until they roll
-* lift them up and look at the down on the dice at the top number.
+* lift them up and look  down on the dice at the top number.